git/git.github.io/rev_news/drafts/edition-75.md

   Taylor Blau was the first to review ZheNing's patch and found it "pretty good", as it was similar to a previous patch by René Scharfe that added the `%as` and `%cs` placeholders for dates in the "short date format".
-ZheNing indeed acknowledged that he learned from René's patch.
+ZheNing acknowledged that he indeed learned from René's patch.

-  Philip Oakley though commented on the documentation part of the patch suggesting adding an example similar to `YYYY-MM-DD` for the short format.
+  Philip Oakley though commented on the documentation part of the patch suggesting to add an example similar to `YYYY-MM-DD` for the short format.
 ZheNing replied that in the "human format" a date could take many forms, so he said he would rather add links to the documentation of the "human format".